This feature is included on Standard plans and up.

 Shipping Price is passed on to your customer and included in the Total due.
 It is not taxed.

 Taxes for the overall invoice.
 (NOTE: The taxes for individual items can also be adjusted above for each line item).

 If you don’t change this setting, we’ll use the tax rates you’ve already set for each product in the inventory section.
 If you want to choose a different tax rate just for this invoice, you can do that or elect not to apply any taxes.

 Things to note about invoice discounts:

 Line item discounts are specific to one product.
 This can be a flat value or percentage.
 Percentage discounts are rounded to the nearest cent.

 After line items have been calculated, any invoice discounts are distributed proportionally between all the line items.

 In the event of multiple invoice discounts, fixed-amount discounts are handled first, followed by percentage discounts.

 Taxes are calculated after discounts have been applied.

-This field is typically only used on invoicing and means the number of days that the full amount is due for payment.
+This field is typically only used on invoicing and means the number of days the total amount is due for payment.
 This does not affect the Due Date in the previous section, but Net Terms are more to be used as a reference of when to expect full payment.

 Sending and Collecting Payment

 When your invoice is finalized and the draft is saved, just hit Send!
 We’ll email your customer their invoice with a button to pay online.
 All they have to do is click the link to enter a credit card and pay the balance.

-If your customer is present and wants to pay with a credit card, you will be able to do that once the Invoice is officially in an Open status.
+If your customer is present and wants to pay with a credit card, you will be able to do that once the Invoice is officially in Open status.
 Just scroll down and you'll be able to Log an Offline Payment.

 Send another email to your customer plus additional customers with the invoice link